 - Less is more: While it may be tempting to include a lot of text or different fonts in your packaging fonts, doing so can result in a cluttered and confusing design.
 You can walk the line between contrast and consistency by using slight variations of the same typeface.

 - Upper and lower case versus all caps: The human eye recognizes letter characters more easily when upper and lower case are used together.
 This can help customers absorb the information they are reading more quickly.

 - Color Considerations: Positive type (dark text on a light background) causes the background to expand in the eye, making letters appear smaller than they are; reversed type (white text on a dark background) has the opposite effect, making letters appear larger.
 This can be a great way to maximize space when dealing with smaller packages.

 Handwritten fonts, minimalist styles, vintage, retro, cutouts, and overlays: these are all typography trends that you have most likely seen before and will continue to see in the future.

-While there is nothing wrong with using a popular style that may resonate with your customers or look good in a photograph on social media, it is important to remember that the typeface and fonts you choose must correspond with the product you are trying to sell.
-If they don’t, it will come off as inauthentic and ultimately do more harm than good.
+While there is nothing wrong with using a popular style that may resonate with your customers or look good in a social media photograph, keep in mind that the typeface and fonts you choose must correspond with the product you are attempting to sell.
+If they don’t, it will come across as fake and will ultimately do more harm than good.

-As with many aspects of design, there is no cookie-cutter solution to typography in packaging.
-What works well in some situations may not work in others, and the creative process that goes on behind the scenes can take both time and effort.
-With that being said, it is important to treat typography as a fundamental element of your packaging design.
-When done right, it can change the face of your whole brand.
+Typography in packaging, like many other aspects of design, does not have a one-size-fits-all solution.
+What works well in one situation may not work in another, and the creative process that takes place behind the scenes can be time-consuming and labor-intensive.
+Having said that, it is critical to treat typography as a fundamental component of your packaging design.
+When done correctly, it has the potential to transform the face of your entire brand.